z-dp/springsource/spring-framework/samples/petclinic/readme.txt

 =========================================
-== Spring Petclinic sample application ==
+== Spring PetClinic sample application ==
 =========================================

 @author Ken Krebs
 @author Juergen Hoeller
+@author Rob Harrop

 1. DATA ACCESS STRATEGIES

-Since release 1.0 M2, Petclinic features alternative DAO implementations and application configurations for JDBC and Hibernate, on HSQL and MySQL.
+PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate, Apache OJB and Oracle TopLink, with HSQLDB and MySQL as target databases.
+The default PetClinic configuration is JDBC on HSQL (as of Spring 1.2.1).
+See "WEB-INF/web.xml" and "WEB-INF/applicationContext-*.xml" for details;
+a simple comment change in web.xml switches between the data access strategies.

+The JDBC version of PetClinic also demonstrates JMX support: it exposes the CachingClinic management interface (implemented by its Clinic object) via JMX.
+On JDK 1.5, you can start up the JDK's JConsole to see and use the exported bean.
+On JDK < 1.5, your application server's JMX infrastructure needs to be used.
+Note that special setup is necessary on WebLogic <= 8.1 and on JBoss: see "jmxExporter" definition in "applicationContext-jdbc.xml" for details!

-The default Petclinic configuration is Hibernate on HSQL; to be able to build and run it, the Spring distribution comes with Hibernate jar files.
+The Spring distribution comes with all required Hibernate and OJB jar files to be able to build and run PetClinic on those two ORM tools.
+For TopLink, only a minimal toplink-api.jar is included in the Spring distribution.
-See "WEB-INF/web.xml", "WEB-INF/applicationContext-hibernate.xml", and
-"WEB-INF/applicationContext-jdbc.xml" for details.
+To run PetClinic with TopLink, download TopLink 10.1.3 or higher from the Oracle website (http://www.oracle.com/technology/products/ias/toplink), install it and copy toplink.jar and xmlparserv2.jar into Spring's "lib/toplink" directory.

-Both data access strategies can work with JTA for transaction management, by activating the JtaTransactionManager and a JndiObjectFactoryBean that refers to a transactional container DataSource.
-The default for Hibernate is HibernateTransactionManager; for JDBC, DataSourceTransactionManager:
+All data access strategies can work with JTA for transaction management, by activating the JtaTransactionManager and a JndiObjectFactoryBean that refers to a transactional container DataSource.
+The default for Hibernate is HibernateTransactionManager; for OJB, PersistenceBrokerTransactionManager;
+for TopLink TopLinkTransactionManager; for JDBC, DataSourceTransactionManager.
-They allow to work with any locally defined DataSource.
-In the default case, the sample configurations specify Spring's non-pooling DriverManagerDataSource.
+Those local strategies allow for working with any locally defined DataSource.

+Note that in the default case, the sample configurations specify Spring's non-pooling DriverManagerDataSource as local DataSource.
+You can change the DataSource definition to a Commons DBCP BasicDataSource, for example, to get proper connection pooling.

 2. BUILD AND DEPLOYMENT